dairycultist/GamernyanOS/README.md

 avr-gcc -mmcu=atmega328p -Os -o test.elf test.c
 ```

+2. Create virtual SD card.

-2. Run `test.elf` in a virtual environment. (not using -nographic because then you can't terminate the session for some reason)
+3. Run `test.elf` in a virtual environment. (not using -nographic because then you can't terminate the session for some reason)

 ```
 qemu-system-avr -machine uno -bios test.elf -display none -serial stdio